Sun Exposure and Skin Changes

 - Long-sleeve shirts and long pants.
 Look for loose-fitting, unbleached, tightly woven fabrics.
 The tighter the weave, the more protective the garment.

 - A hat with a wide brim that can shade your whole face from the sun.
+A baseball cap or visor does not protect the ears or sides of the face.

 - Special clothing that protects the skin by absorbing UV rays.